What should I carry while mountain biking? (Full Guide)

 • Beware of the weather at all times.
 Keeping a good raincoat never hurts and protects against wind and weather conditions.

 • Respect your limits!
-Challenges are good, and you grow with them but select the routes according to your skill levels.
+Challenges are good and you grow with them but select the routes according to your skill levels.

-Nutrients needed by the body
+Nutrients needed by the Body

 Foods that I keep Stocked in my Backpack